Steven H. Heisler: Experienced Baltimore Car Accident Lawyer

 How is fault determined?

 Fault is a key element in an injury claim, particularly in Maryland, which has a contributory negligence rule.
 This means that fault must fall squarely on the party you name in the lawsuit.
 Determining fault is a process handled by an attorney.
 The process involves extensive investigation and information gathering.
-A skilled attorney has been through the process many times and knows what it takes to demonstrate fault.
+A skilled car accident attorney has been through the process many times and knows what it takes to demonstrate fault.

 I was involved in a single-car crash.
 Can I still file an injury claim?